sabihdordab/simple-toolbox/README.md

 ## Distinctiveness and Complexity:

-Idea of this project is related to my first javaFX project and i have tried to program and develope that project with Django and this project is totally different from my previous CS50 projects. i tried to use javascript more than before and i used forms in another way that connected to User model (forms.py file in account application) ,Techniques like flexbox are used and tried to have a responsive project to the different screen sizes.
+The idea of this project is related to my first JavaFX project and I have tried to program and develop that project with Django.
+The idea of ​​using markdown is gotten from the Wiki project.
+The idea of using pagination gotten from the Network project.
+This project is totally different from my previous CS50 projects, although.
+Also tried to use javascript more than before, Ex: All calculations of the stopwatch are with javascript.
+About forms.py in the account application : I used forms in a way that connected to the User model.
+Techniques like Flexbox are used and tried to have a responsive project to the different screen sizes.

 # File structure description and summary